 The tibialis anterior tendon (TAT) can have varying insertion patterns.
-Instead of 1 tendon inserting on the medial cuneiform as well as the base of the first metatarsal, the tendon can split into 2 bands that insert on each individually.
+Instead of 1 tendon inserting onto the medial cuneiform and the base of the first metatarsal, the tendon can split into two bands that insert each individually.
 The width of these bands can be equal, or they can differ; for example, the TAT can have a wide insertion on the medial cuneiform but only a fine band of insertion at the base of the first metatarsal.
-It is also possible for the tendon to insert at only 1 of the 2 sites: the medial cuneiform or the base of the first metatarsal.
+It is also possible for the tendon to insert at only one of the two sites: the medial cuneiform or the base of the first metatarsal.

 Rupture of the tibialis anterior tendon (TAT) is an uncommon pathology.
-In the event of a rupture, however, if the patient experiences significant loss of dorsiflexion and inversion accompanied by gait disorder, the treatment of choice is surgical repair or reconstruction.
+However, in the event of a rupture, if the patient experiences significant loss of dorsiflexion and inversion accompanied by gait disorder, the treatment of choice is surgical repair or reconstruction.
 In surgery, the tendon is reattached to the bone.

-Because the primary function of the tibialis anterior is dorsiflexion, paralysis of this muscle results in “foot drop,” or an inability to dorsiflex.
-Paralysis can be caused by nerve injury, like direct damage to the deep peroneal nerve, or by a muscle disorder, like ALS.
-“Foot drop” is often most obvious during gait when the patient cannot clear their foot during swing phase.
+Because the primary function of the tibialis anterior is dorsiflexion, paralysis of this muscle results in “foot drop,” or an inability to dorsiflex, this paralysis can be caused by nerve injury, like direct damage to the deep peroneal nerve, or a muscle disorder, like ALS.
+“Foot drop” is often most obvious during gait when the patient cannot clear their foot during the swing phase.